pisv/gethandly.wiki-playground/Step-Two.md

 which successfully close and all elements which are explicitly removed.
 If the cache cannot remove enough old elements to add new elements, it will grow beyond its space limit.
 Later, it will attempt to shrink back to the space limit.
-In that way, we can put a constraint on the amount of memory consumed by our model.
+This permits to put a constraint on the amount of memory consumed by the model.

-We don't need to use an LRU cache for Foo files' children (a `HashMap` is sufficient) because they are not *openable* and always come and go together with their parent `FooFile` element.
+We don't need to use an LRU cache for Foo files' children (a `HashMap` is sufficient) because these elements always come and go together with their parent `FooFile` element.

-If you re-run this simple performance test now, it will take dramatically less time (about 2 seconds on our machine). *2 seconds vs 5 minutes*.
+If you rerun this simple performance test now, it will take dramatically less time (about 2 seconds on our machine). *2 seconds vs 5 minutes*.
 You might call it a difference!

 ## Closing Step Two

-In this step we dived deeper into Handly and built a complete *code model* for our simple programming language, Foo, touching along the way most of the areas you will encounter as you implement your own Handly-based models.
+In this step we dived deeper into Handly and built a complete *code model* for our simple programming language, touching along the way most of the areas you will encounter as you implement your own Handly-based models.
 We also wrote some tests to make sure our model works correctly and with good performance.